Skip to main content

 Certain patients with spinal stenosis are administered opioid-based drugs for pain relief.
 However, an opioid can potentially lead to abuse (in contrast with CBD).

 The research found CBD to be a better, non-surgical, alternative treatment for spinal stenosis than opioids.
-It effectively alleviates pain and improves mobility without causing any significant side effects (as long as it is used in appropriate amounts).
+It alleviates pain and improves mobility without causing significant side effects (as long as it is used appropriately).

 Ginger

-Ginger is a common home staple.
+Ginger is an everyday home staple.
 Its ability to restrict the production of inflammatory chemicals (leukotrienes) decreases pain in spinal stenosis.

 Spinal stenosis usually arises as a complication of pre-existing osteoarthritis.
 Arthritis is a degenerative disease of bone that involves friction at the level of the joint.
 This causes excruciating pain and swelling.